josensanchez/phx-demo/README.md

 ## Tests

-Some test where added, run `mix test` to execute them.
+The ApliClient GenServer is tested, run `mix test` to execute them.

 ## Depencencies